* Chavez gov’t sees satellite as symbol of sovereignty

-CARACAS, Sept 28 (Reuters) - Venezuela will launch its second satellite on Friday in a move President Hugo Chavez says highlights the achievements of his self-styled revolution ahead of an election, but which his rival says underscores his neglect of problems closer to home.
+CARACAS, Sept 28 (Reuters) - President Hugo Chavez said the launch on Friday of Venezuela’s second satellite showed the achievements of his self-styled revolution just days before he seeks re-election, but his rival said it symbolized his neglect of problems closer to home.

-Opposition candidate Henrique Capriles says Chavez is focused on spreading his socialist project around the world - and has done little to address the daily problems of Venezuelans such as crime.
+Opposition candidate Henrique Capriles has mocked Chavez, who he says is focused on spreading his socialist project around the world but has done little to address the daily problems of voters such as crime, power cuts and inflation.

-Like the “Simon Bolivar Satellite” launched from China in 2008, officials say the new spacecraft will help the government monitor the environment, improve urban planning and even crack down on illegal mining and drug cultivation.
+The second spacecraft will take photographs that Chavez’s government says will help it protect the environment, improve urban planning and crack down on illegal mining and drug cultivation.

-In the run-up to previous elections, Chavez has often unveiled many projects in an effort to impress voters.
+In the run-up to previous elections, the president has often unveiled many projects in an effort to impress voters.
 This time, his campaigning has been much less intense, partly because he has suffered two bouts of cancer since June 2011.

-The latest surveys by Venezuelan pollsters have been sharply divergent.
-Most of the best-known polls show Chavez ahead, but Capriles’ numbers have been creeping up.
+Most of the best-known polls show Chavez ahead, but Capriles’ numbers have been inching up and he has a small lead in two surveys.
 Polls are notoriously controversial in Venezuela and public opinion shifts quickly.

 Investors expect Capriles to end a five-year nationalization drive if he wins, and reduce state intervention in the economy.

-Chavez has vowed to strengthen his oil-financed socialism if he gets another six years in office.
-That is likely to mean fresh confrontation with the private sector, and more support for the president’s leftist allies around the region.
+Chavez has vowed to strengthen his oil-financed socialism if he gets six more years in office.
+That will likely mean new confrontations with the private sector, and more support for the president’s leftist allies in the region.

-Venezuela’s widely traded debt has risen as Capriles’ poll numbers have inched up.
-Its popular Global 2027 bond has climbed by more than 3.5 percent in the last week alone.
+Venezuela’s widely traded debt has risen as Capriles’ poll numbers inched up.
+The price of its popular Global 2027 bond has climbed by more than 3.5 percent in the past week alone.